Revised May 2022.

 To me, it’s the fact that unethical techniques get perpetuated that’s really disturbing.

 Like the use of prong collars for dogs.

 Doesn’t that look a bit like The Collar in “26 Medieval Torture Devices to Haunt Your Nightmares”?

 Do I have a problem with this type of collar?
 Yes, I do.

 Will I go on a rant?
 No, I won’t.

 I’ll stay detached.
-Though I did write a blog post about the dangers of dog collars a while ago.
+Though I did write a blog post about the dangers of dog collars at one time.

 So, I won’t rant.